aandiron/collected-stories/cover/setting-up-a-standing-book-cover.md

 8
 Crop the image down so it is just bigger than the cover.
 (You want it to be as big as possible on Amazon.)
+Ideal dimensions for cover files are 2,560 x 1,600 pixels. height/width ratio of 1.6:1
+Note this means that 2560x1600 actually is referring to height by width.
+(Idiots, those folks at Amazon.)
+RGB TIFF or JPEG
+50mb max
+Minimum 72dpi

 9
 Save it as a Tiff for Amazon.
 (Uncompressed.
 It will fail if compressed.)
 Save it as a .png for compiling as an ebook with pandoc.

+Note: Ideally, Amazon would have the standing book cover, but the image in the epub would be the flat cover.
+However, Amazon automatically creates a Kindle file that has the cover you uploaded (the standing book cover).
+There doesn't appear to be a way around this.